 There is also the James Risen case.
-The Obama Administration attempted to force him to name his sources in yet another whistleblower case.
+The Obama administration attempted to force him to name his sources in yet another whistleblower case.

 Jennifer Rubin at The Washington Post referenced several stories of bullying by the White House in one of her columns.
-Rubin wrote that reporters Woodward, Founier, and others were all beaten down with verbal threats and abusive language by White House officials.
+Rubin wrote that reporters Woodward, Fournier, and others were all beaten down with verbal threats and abusive language by White House officials.
 She mentioned one case that concerned Lanny Davis.

 Lanny Davis, a serious liberal, wrote something in The Washington Times that displeased the Obama Administration.
 John Solomon, the editor at the Washington Times, received a phone call threatening to remove the newspaper’s White House credentials unless Lanny Davis’ column was discontinued.”

 Others were threatened, including the White House press corps.
 “This is a warning shot over the bow of the White House press corps.
 ‘Don’t screw with us.
 Look what we are doing to your God, Woodward.
 Imagine what we’ll do to you.’”

 The reference to Woodward followed Woodward’s assertion in his book The Price of Politics and in the Washington Post that Obama admitted sequester was his idea.
 This was at a time when Jay Carney was claiming that it was not Obama’s idea.